GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 |200|	0.865|	0.799|	0.799|	0.799|	0.799|

 <br>
-<b>Appendix 3b:</b> F1 evaluation metric  (from orange toolkit) of the number of attributes considered at tree split.
+<b>Appendix 3b:</b> F1 evaluation metric  (from Orange3 toolkit) of the number of attributes considered at tree split.
 Note that the F1 Score, CA precision, and recall presented the same score.

 |Attributes|	k = 60|	k = 90|
 | :---:| :---: | :---: |